imzoc/envanalysis/README.md

-Scripts for extracting environments from underlying forms and performing simple environment analysis.
+Scripts for extracting environments from surface forms and performing simple environment analysis.